Isentropy/brevity/README.md

 Like [B](https://en.wikipedia.org/wiki/B_(programming_language)), Brevity has no data types, just words (uint256).
 Arithmatic operations are all unsigned.
 You can use 2's compliment representations of signed ints, but arithmatic doesnt yet support signed.

 ### Philosophy
 Brevity is meant to save gas on simple workflows.
 It's deliberately bare bones.
+You can CALL and STATICCALL, manipulate memory, and do flow control. **Brevity has no operations to directly manipulate storage.** It can only manipulate storage via CALLs to exposed functions.

+### Usage
-You can CALL and STATICCALL, manipulate memory, and do flow control.
-See [OwnedBrevityInterpreter](contracts/OwnedBrevityInterpreter.sol) for an example of a brevity interpreter contract that is owned by user or multisig.
+See [OwnedBrevityInterpreter](contracts/OwnedBrevityInterpreter.sol) for an example of a brevity interpreter contract that can be used only by an owner.

 ## Version 0.1 syntax
 Brevity has no code blocks.
 Each line exists on it's own.
 You can:
  - define preprocessor symbols: ``foo := foo(uint256)``
- - ``CALL, STATICCALL (ie view) and DELEGATECALL  target.foo(123)`` using Quantity params.
-Instead of imporing ABIs, you define methods as preprocessor symbols.
+ - ``CALL, STATICCALL (ie view) target.foo(123)`` using Quantity params.
+Instead of importing ABIs, you define function selectors in preprocessor symbols.
  - set memory words with arithmatic: ``var x = block.timestamp + 5``, ``x += 1``
- - set jump points: ``#jp``
+ - set jump points: ``#myJumpPoint``
- - do basic flow control: ``[if(...)]? [revert|goto jp]``
+ - do basic flow control: ``[if(...)]? [revert|goto myJumpPoint|return]``
  - do some basic debugging: ``dumpMem``

 The basic functions are show below: